MrEliptik/godot_experiments/README.md

 ## LICENSE & Credits

-This project is distributed under the MIT license, which it's free to use, modify and redistribute, for both personnal and commercial projects.
+This project is distributed under the MIT license, which it's free to use, modify and redistribute, for both personal and commercial projects.
 For more information see [LICENSE.md](https://github.com/MrEliptik/godot_experiments/blob/master/LICENSE).

 - **2D/accelerometer_gamepad_game**! (spaceships) [Kenney](https://www.kenney.nl/)
 - **2D/android_accelerometer**: (texture + balls) [Kenney](https://www.kenney.nl/)